AninaRJ/ar-rahman-app/README.md

 # A R Rahman App

-This is a simple Node.js application that showcases the life and work of the renowned composer A R Rahman.
-The application features three main pages: Home, Discography, and About.
+This is a Node.js/Express application that showcases the life and work of the renowned composer A R Rahman.
+The application features Home, Discography, and About pages, and integrates with Contentful for dynamic content.

 ## Project Structure